How Do I Apply for Financial Aid?

-Complete the "Free Application for Federal Student Aid (FAFSA) at FAFSA online.
+Complete the Free Application for Federal Student Aid (FAFSA) at FAFSA online.
 Use this application for a renewal or to file for the first time.
 The school code for Gordon-Conwell is G09747.

 Complete the Gordon-Conwell Financial Aid Application and return it to the Financial Aid Office.

 You will need the latest version of Acrobat Reader to view and download.
 If you do not have Adobe Acrobat, click here to download for free at Adobe.com.

-Financial Aid Decision
+You receive a Financial Aid Decision